 5. Pay for a Project Manager

-For all our Salesforce projects we have worked on, definitely, it pays to have someone in charge of project management.
+For all our Salesforce software projects we have worked on: it has paid off to have someone in project management.
 Someone who keeps everyone focused on the project and in sync with each other.
-Even if just as part-time resources, do appoint one or more people in a Taskforce, and appoint an official Project Manager.
+Ideally this is someone who is adequately trained and experienced.
+However something is better than nothing.
+Even if just as part-time resources, appoint one or more people in a Taskforce.
+And appoint an official Project Manager.
 You will be more successful, faster.

-Again, we would be happy to help you provide you with a project manager or help set your company up with sound implementation project management.
+We would be happy to help you provide you with a project manager.
+Or, help set your company up with sound implementation project management.